pzaino/thecrowler/doc/docker_build.md

   - `DOCKER_DB_HOST`, this is the hostname, IP or FQDN of the Postgres database.
     You normally set this one with the IP of the host where you're running the Postgres container.
-  - `DOCKER_SELENIUM_IMAGE`, this should always be set to: `"selenium/standalone-chromium:4.27.0-<date-you-build-vdi-image>"`.
-For example: `"DOCKER_SELENIUM_IMAGE="selenium/standalone-chromium:4.27.0-20241223"`.
+  - `DOCKER_SELENIUM_IMAGE`, this should always be set to:
+  `"selenium/standalone-chromium:4.27.0-<date-you-build-vdi-image>"`.
+For
+  example:
+  `"DOCKER_SELENIUM_IMAGE="selenium/standalone-chromium:4.27.0-20241223"`.
+  The default value is `"selenium/standalone-chromium:4.27.0-(today)"`.
+  Where (today) is the date (in yyyyMMdd format) of the day you generated the docker-compose.yml file.

-  If you are building the CROWler on an CPU architecture that is not `x86_64`, then you shall add the following ENV var:
+  If you are building the CROWler on an CPU architecture that is not `x86_64`, then you **must** add the following ENV var:

   - `DOCKER_DEFAULT_PLATFORM`, this is the architecture of the CPU you are building the CROWler on.
 For example `"linux/arm64"` for ARM64 and `"linux/amd64"` for x86_64.

   **Note**: If you rebuild the CROWler docker images often, you might want to set these ENV vars in your shell file called config.sh, and then source it